Yews to Eucalypts

 William Thomas Hancock (b.1870, Waipawa, NZ) was not even a one year old when his father died.
 William would later be a witness in the proceedings of divorce for his sister Louisa Whitehead and worked with her helping her to run the boarding house.

-Louisa began a new relationship with Thomas Callan a local Waipawa man also a brick-maker.
-They would officially marry one 8th of June, 1874 (where she was recorded as Handcock by the registrar, registration 7834)).
+Louisa began a new relationship with Thomas Callan a brick-maker.
+They would marry 8th of June, 1874 (where she was recorded as Handcock by the registrar, registration 7834)).

 Children of Louisa and Thomas Callan